 I remarried within a year.

-Amanda was not cruel in a theatrical way.
-That would have been easier to resist.
-She was simply a woman who never let me forget that her family name had opened doors my talent alone might not have unlocked.
-Whenever she was displeased—and she often was—she had a way of reminding me that my beginnings were more modest than hers.
+She was simply a woman who never let me forget that her family’s name had opened doors my talent alone might not have unlocked.
+When she was displeased — and she often was — she had a way of reminding me that my beginnings were smaller than hers and that, in some quiet invisible ledger, I was always still paying for the privilege of standing where I stood.

 She was not entirely wrong.

-That may have been the worst part.
+That may have been the most humiliating part.

 Years passed.
 Titles improved.
 My soul did not.